 In July 2018, Google rolled out the “speed update” which rewarded faster sites over their slower counterparts.
 This is how speed impacts your rankings directly.
 The indirect effect is through dwell time.

 If a user clicks on search result but your site takes too long to load and show the content hee came to see, he is very likely to click the back button which affects your dwell time.
+Audit your site with this tool to see how well it performs.

 Make the Content pleasant to the eyes